nirmata/kyverno-workshop/module2/README.md

 ## Task 2

+Let us see how Kyverno can help address the above limitations.

-1. Create the Kyverno Policy
+1. Create the Policy
 ```yaml
 apiVersion: kyverno.io/v1
 kind: ClusterPolicy